Crossfire (film): Production

 This was a prestige picture during Dore Schary's brief tenure as Head of Production at RKO.
 The film's screenplay, written by John Paxton, was based on director and screenwriter Richard Brooks' 1945 novel The Brick Foxhole.
 Brooks wrote his novel while he was a sergeant in the U.S. Marine Corps making training films at Quantico, Virginia, and Camp Pendleton, California.

 In the novel, the victim Joseph Samuels was a homosexual.
-As told in the film The Celluloid Closet, and in the documentary included on the DVD edition of the Crossfire film, the Hollywood Hays Code prohibited any mention of homosexuality because it was seen as a sexual perversion.
+As told in the film The Celluloid Closet, and in the documentary included on the DVD and the 2021 Warner Archive Collection Blu-ray edition of the Crossfire film, the Hollywood Hays Code prohibited any mention of homosexuality because it was seen as a sexual perversion.
 Hence, the book's theme of homophobia was changed to one about racism and antisemitism.
 Nevertheless, the fast rapport which develops between the artistic soldier Arthur "Mitch" Mitchell (George Cooper) and the sensitive older man Joseph Samuels (Sam Levene) hints at the original subtext.
 Director Edward Dmytryk later said that the Code "had a very good effect because it made us think.
 If we wanted to get something across that was censorable... we had to do it deviously.
 We had to be clever.
 And it usually turned out to be much better than if we had done it straight."

 The book was published while Brooks was serving in the Marine Corps.
 A fellow Marine, the politically-active actor Robert Ryan, met Brooks and told him he was determined to play in a version of the book on screen.

 The film was shot entirely at the RKO studio backlot in Los Angeles, over 24 days.
 During filming, the working title was Cradle of Fear.

 Release

 The film premiered at the Rivoli Theatre in New York City on July 22, 1947.
+It has a wide U.S. release on August 1947.

 A few months after its premiere, producer Adrian Scott and director Edward Dmytryk were cited for contempt of Congress for refusing to testify before the House Un-American Activities Committee (HUAC), becoming part of the blacklisted Hollywood Ten.

 The US Department of Defense was hesitant about screening the film due to its depiction of prejudice and crime among service members.
 The US Army showed the film only at its US bases.
 The US Navy would not exhibit the film at all.